PRO100BYTE/ProjectArcade-Wiki/navigation/main-menu.md

 This menu item is used to:

 * Download content such as Free Games, Bezels, Themes
-* Update Retrobat
+* Update ProjectArcade

 {% hint style="warning" %}
-Retrobat does not provide ROMs, only Games that are not licenced and free-to-use are available in the Download section.
+ProjectArcade does not provide ROMs, only Games that are not licenced and free-to-use are available in the Download section.
 {% endhint %}

 ### System Settings